Last Updated on: 9th October 2023, 10:27 am

 Shade And Water

 Likewise, the leading cause of heatstroke in tortoises is dehydration.
-No matter how cool the day feels, provide a baby tortoise with water, so it can soak and drink when necessary.
+No matter how cool the day feels, provide a baby tortoise with water so it can soak and drink when necessary.

-Taking these steps will ensure your baby tortoise can still enjoy the outdoors, all while staying safe.
+These steps will ensure your baby tortoise can still enjoy the outdoors, all while staying safe.